GispoCoding/FMI2QGIS/index.md

 ### Global SO2 emissions
 ![SO2 emissions](./thumbnails/so2.gif?raw=true)

 Looks like the world is on fire, but actually this map is showing similar emissions as the ones before.
-Sulfur dioxide (SO2) originates from burning fossil fuels.
+Also sulfur dioxide (SO2) originates from burning fossil fuels.
 Brighter colors on the map indicate higher levels of SO2 emissions in the SILAM forecast.
 The map shows a 5 day period in April 2021.

 [Click to open full version.](https://gispocoding.github.io/FMI2QGIS/imgs/so2.gif?raw=true)